edubskiy/typescript-csv/README.md

-# typescript-csv
-Example of parsing, analyzing and printing csv with Typescript
+# Example of parsing, analyzing and printing csv with Typescript

 # Install
 ```